-Both our kids have loved playing with bubbles from a very young age – even as babies just able to sit up, we would let them have a scoop or two of soapy bubbles and a spoon to play with.
-It’s a great highchair activity on a smaller scale, though the best fun is had when you let the kids have a huge pile of bubbles and a good selection of tools.
+Both our kids have loved playing with bubbles from a very young age.
+Even as babies just able to sit up, we would give them a scoop or two of soapy bubbles and a spoon to play with.
+It’s a great highchair activity on a smaller scale too.
+Though the best fun is had when you let the kids have a huge pile of bubbles and a good selection of tools!

-If you’ve not tried it, it’s the easiest thing in the world to set up, and really does require only what you already have.
-Just stir up some bubbles in your kitchen sink, using either ordinary dish soap or (for sensitive skins) a bit of their own bubble bath.
+If you’ve not tried it, it’s the easiest thing in the world to set up.
+And it really does require only what you already have.
+Just stir up some bubbles in your kitchen sink.
+Use either ordinary dish soap or (for sensitive skins) a bit of their own bubble bath.
 I whisk them up with my hand, but you could also use a hand mixer.

 Make sure you take as little water as possible – you want to skim off the bubbles from the top.

-As babies and toddlers, my kids simply enjoyed having a few different containers and some easy to handle spoons or ladles – young ones have fun transferring the bubbles from pot to pot, scooping, stirring, touching, tasting (usually just the once – they’re reassuringly unpleasant to eat!), squishing, blowing and generally exploring this interesting new substance in front of them.
+As babies and toddlers, my kids loved having a few different containers and some easy to handle spoons or ladles.
+Young ones always have fun transferring the bubbles from pot to pot, scooping, stirring, touching, tasting.
+Though this last experiment usually just the once… Bubbles are reassuringly unpleasant to eat!
+They just love squishing, blowing and generally exploring this interesting new substance in front of them.

 If you’ve enjoyed reading this, why not check out these other entries?